renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 - elasticsearch: The default value is `6.5.1`
 - rabbitmq: The default is `3.8.2`

-`sem-service` pulls images from Docker Hub and supports all versions that are available in Docker Hub.
+`sem-service` uses images from Docker Hub and supports all versions that are available in Docker Hub.
 You can find the list of available versions at the following URLs:

 - ElasticSearch: <https://hub.docker.com/_/elasticsearch/>
 - MySQL: <https://hub.docker.com/_/mysql/>